-We proceeded to go around in a circle for a few times.
+We proceeded to go around in a circle a few times.
 It felt like he was testing me and testing my patience, not sure I would continue doing as he asked.
 But I did (obviously making sure the whole time it was safe – luckily the roads were very quiet).
 It ended in laughter and after a few minutes of this, he finally asked to go to the shop before we went home.

 As we wandered around the shop, I found it hard to let go of my own agenda and focus on him.
 In my head, I kept thinking about the milk we needed and bread we didn't have, but I fought back the urge to gather those things and stuck by his side.
 As we walked back to the car with a drink and a snack in hand, I could see he felt much more relaxed and at ease compared to when I first picked him.

-He was so chatty in the car and couldn’t stop talking on the way home about his tennis lesson and then about his day at school.
-He normally jumps out the car without a backward glance while I get my stuff together and am left carrying everything.
+He was so chatty in the car and couldn't stop talking on the way home about his tennis lesson and then about his day at school.
+He normally jumps out of the car without a backward glance while I get my stuff together and am left carrying everything.
 But tonight he was still so busy telling me about his day that we walked right into the house together.
 This, for me, felt like a real win.”